Yes, you can do this in Vang Vieng. This is Laos' backpacker party town and famous for 'tubing'!

 I just wanted to add that the husband of a couple honeymooning went missing while they were tubing in VV recently, and the man's body was found the next day.
 This stuff happens, it is REAL and it can be dangerous.
 Here is the discussion on another forum, I hope the link works

 I lived in Vang Vieng for 2 years and it does happen - mostly in the wet season when the Nam Song is at full flood.
 The torrents are tremendous and very dangerous.
-During the dry season it's very tame and flooded with young backpackers who are filled to the eyeballs with cheap BeerLao. about 7 years ago
+During the dry season it's very tame and flooded with young backpackers who are filled to the eyeballs with cheap BeerLao. over 10 years ago

 Ah, Vang Vieng!
 I recently posted on tubing in Laos which covers the safety aspects, and gives some tips on Tubing Without Drowning http://bit.ly/abTxQE

 The things already posted here are all great advice.
 Go, have a good time, it's a great party, but take care it an be really, really dangerous.

 Just one other word of advice, and it applies everywhere not just VV: if you get blind drunk and injure yourself your insurance claim for the medical evacuation might be knocked back.
 Travel insurance is not a licence to be stupid.
 It assumes you'll take reasonable steps to ensure your own safety.
 "I thought it was a good idea to jump off a 10 metre tower while blind drunk and broke my leg." probably won't go down well with your insurer, and you'll be stuck with the medical bill and a holiday cut short.(ps they do check if you were drunk or drug affected!).
 Please take care.
-Phil over 6 years ago
+Phil about 10 years ago